-We, the residents of Bourne Street, Marrickville fervently oppose the abovementioned proposal for the expansion of the Marrickville Metro Shopping Centre.
+As a resident of Bourne Street, Marrickville I fervently oppose the above mentioned proposal for the expansion of the Marrickville Metro Shopping Centre.

-We believe that the revised plans made to the proposal, continues to overlook our initial concerns and issues.
-With specific reference to Bourne Street, these include:
+I believe that the revised plans made to the proposal continue to overlook our initial concerns and issues.
+With specific reference to Bourne Street these include:

 - Negative visual impact on homes

 - Obstruction of natural light

 - Obstruction of skyline

 - Shadows cast on adjacent properties

 - Blockage of airflow

-- Increase in levels of noise & air pollution
+- Increase in levels of noise & air pollution.

 - Increased noise from loading dock

 - Increase health risks in residents

 - Overcrowding due to increases in street parking

-- Increase in traffic flow
+- Increase in traffic flow and inadequate public transport

-- Increase in street pollution and abandonment of trolleys
+- Increase in street pollution and abandonment of trolleys.

 - Loss in property values